+This Prospectus relates to the shares of Common Stock which Salomon Smith Barney may, subject to certain limitations, from time to time, borrow from Mr. and Mrs. Kim to settle short sales of Common Stock (or to return Common Stock previously borrowed by Salomon Smith Barney to settle such short sales) entered into by Salomon Smith Barney to hedge any long position in the Convertible Notes resulting from its market-making activities.
+See "Plan of Distribution."
+The Company will not receive any proceeds from the sale of the Common Stock to which this Prospectus relates.
 The Company currently anticipates that all future earnings will be retained for use in the Company's business and that the Company will not pay any cash dividends on its Common Stock in the foreseeable future.
 The payment of any future dividends will be at the discretion of the Company's Board of Directors and will depend upon, among other things, future earnings, operations, capital requirements, the general financial condition of the Company and general business conditions.
 As an S Corporation, AEI made substantial cash distributions to its stockholders to pay income taxes on their allocable portions of AEI's net income.
-The Company plans to make additional distributions to such stockholders prior to the Termination Date.
 See "Reorganization."